How spatial patterns can lead to less resilient ecosystems: A unifying model for vegetation patterns

-Several models have been proposed to describe vegetation dynamics in water-limited ecosystems.
+\textbf{Model equation.} Several models have been proposed to describe vegetation dynamics in water-limited ecosystems.
 We will focus on models describing vegetation as a continuous biomass density $b(x,t)$ evolving in time and space according to partial differential equations (PDE), which is the usual choice to study regular vegetation patterns \cite{meron_continuum_2019}.

-The diversity of PDE-based models for vegetation dynamics can be organized into two main categories: nonlocal interaction redistribution models, where plant interactions are described implicitly by kernel functions that modulate the intensity of positive and negative density-dependence in plant growth, and Turing-like reaction-diffusion models describing water-vegetation feedbacks explicitly \cite{MartinezGarcia2023}.
+The diversity of PDE-based models for vegetation dynamics can be organized into two main categories: nonlocal interaction redistribution models, in which plant interactions are implicitly described by kernel functions that modulate the intensity of positive and negative density-dependence in plant growth, and reaction-diffusion models that explicitly describe water-vegetation feedbacks \cite{MartinezGarcia2023}.
 Although they are mathematically different, models within these two categories can be reduced to a general equation near the onset of instability of the unpopulated state (Fig.\,\ref{F1}).

-We exploit this \textit{universality} and perform our analyses using this reduced equation, which makes our results independent of specific modeling assumptions.
-We provide a full derivation of this equation in the Supplementary Material \ref{app:redeq}, starting from two prototypical examples of kernel-based and reaction-diffusion models, while we focus here on presenting the reduced model and discussing its general structure.
-In its dimensionless form, this equation reads
+We exploit this \textit{universality} and perform our analyses using the reduced equation, which makes our results independent of specific modeling assumptions.
+We provide a full derivation of this equation in Supporting Information App.
+A, starting from two prototypical examples of kernel-based and reaction-diffusion models, while we focus here on presenting the reduced model and discussing its general structure.
+In its dimensionless form, the reduced equation reads

+where the specific ecological meaning of each parameter will depend on which model we use to derive it (see Supporting Information App.\,A and Fig.\,\ref{F1}). \ed{Assuming additional constraints, an equation similar to Eq.\,\eqref{eq1} was derived in Ref.\,\cite{pinto2023topological} for a two-dimensional system.
+Although the calculations in \cite{pinto2023topological} require additional constraints compared to ours and were performed only for the non-local model, their equation reduces to \eqref{eq1} in the one-dimensional limit.}